xReppa/BatGui6/README.md

 # BatGui6
-Retro Bat Gui for V6
+Retro Bat Gui for V6.x and V7.x

-New version of BatGui for RetroBat V6 release
+New version of BatGui for RetroBat V6/7 release

 You will find to zip with the source code of the two software for BatGui